City-of-Helsinki/hel-bootstrap-3/readme.md

 Or customise the theme and exclude the Bootstrap components you are not using
 ```
-@import hel-variables;
+@import helsinki-variables;

-// you can override bootstrap variables by adding your own variables file
+@import application-custom-variables; // Copy and edit this file to customise your app theme

-@import app-custom-variables;
+@import bootstrap-custom-variables;

-// you can copy the original _bootstrap.scss and comment out the components you will not be using
-@import bootstrap-custom
+@import bootstrap;
 ```

 ## Files

 ``
-_hel-variables.scss
+_helsinki-variables.scss
 ``
-: Helsinki UI and Brand specific variables
+: Helsinki UI and Brand specific variables.
+Do not use these directly in your app, map them to app specific variables instead.

 ``
-_app-variables.scss
+_application-variables.scss
 ``
 : App specific setup.
-Modify this to customize your app.
+Copy and modify to customise your app's look using Helsinki brand or your own brand.

 ``
 _custom-bootstrap-variables.scss